 Download AMES Ten Recommendations for Creative Scotland’s Film Sector Review.

 AMES Conference 2013

-Over 70 people gathered at Stirling's Forth Valley College for what appears to have been a stimulating and successful day.
+Over 70 delegates gathered at Stirling's Forth Valley College for what appears to have been a stimulating and successful day.
 Two presentations from the day can be downloaded below:

 Roy Stafford on Analysing a Serial Drama: Borgen

 In 2011 we published a paper "Breaking Barriers: Multimodal and Media Literacy in the Curriculum for Excellence".
 This is a statement of where we believe media fits into the new curriculum and is essential reading for all media (and non-media) teachers.
 It has received wide circulation to LTS, SQA, HMIE, Creative Scotland, FE colleges, all local authorities and independent schools.
 Download PDF of position paper.